LordAmit/lordamit.github.io/_posts/2016-05-03-showing-bangla-properly-in-atom-editor.md

 Here is what I did - pressed `ctrl+shift+p` to get access to the *console thingy* (Not quite sure what it is called).
 {% figure caption:"The thing where I accessed the application style" %}
-![The thing where I accessed the application style](https://farm8.staticflickr.com/7452/26728665931_255157ded4_z.jpg) Then, I added the following style:
+![The thing where I accessed the application style](https://farm8.staticflickr.com/7452/26728665931_255157ded4_z.jpg)

 {% endfigure %}

-Here is what I did:
+Then, I added the following style:

 {% highlight css %}
 @font-face {